Thursday, February 13, 2020

 Religious movies were free from black-marketing of tickets, a common feature in all cinema halls of Srinagar city.
 For religious movies, tickets were freely available and quite often, sold at the entry gate by the gatekeepers.

 Friday was the movie change day for cinema halls in Kashmir.
-People would make enquiries about the new movie on every Friday.
-Quite often trailers of new arrivals were shown on the screen.
-The movie trailers would emphasize advertising things like cinemascope, 70mm, technicolour, Eastman colour, etc.
+People would make enquiries about the new movie every Friday.
+Quite often, trailers of new arrivals were shown on the screen.
+The movie trailers would emphasise advertising things like Cinemascope, 70mm, Technicolour, Eastmancolor, etc.

-Once Narayan Joo Miyaan, a teacher known for enforcing discipline in DAV School, Rainawari, caught some schoolboys outside Shiraz cinema gate and gave them a good thrashing.
+Once Narayan Joo Miyaan, a teacher known for enforcing discipline in DAV School, Rainawari, caught some schoolboys outside the Shiraz cinema gate and gave them a good thrashing.
 The boys had bunked their classes to watch Mehmood's Gumnaam.
 Gumnaam was screened in Shiraz Cinema at least five times.
-And then some boys saw Narayan Joo Miyaan wiping his tears after he came out of Shiraz cinema where he had gone to see Sunil Dutt's Meherbaan.
-In the DAV School, none believed that Narayan Joo had tears in his eyes or he could weep.
-Narayan Joo Miyaan was a hockey player apart from being a great patron of football.
+And then some boys saw Narayan Joo Miyaan wiping his tears after he came out of Shiraz cinema, where he had gone to see Sunil Dutt's Meherbaan.
+In the DAV School, no one believed that Narayan Joo had tears in his eyes or that he could weep.
+Narayan Joo Miyaan was a hockey player, apart from being a great patron of football.
 Narayan Joo had created an excellent football team for DAV School, Rainawari.
 This team had some well-known football players like Bashir Najar, Habib Daandh and Wahid Rawal.
 These players later played for Zindshah football club.
-Zia, who played for J&KSRTC football team was a student of DAV School, Rainawari.
+Zia, who played forthe J&KSRTC football team, was a student of DAV School, Rainawari.

 "Parvaai na .
 Amiss gatchhan vaen biriyaana"